netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Queries the MaxMind GeoLite2-City database by IP to get src and dst Countries, Continents, Latitudes, and Longitudes;
 if the destination IP is in the multicast range, sets the destination Organization, Country, and Continent to "Multicast".

-*This product includes GeoLite2 data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*
+*This product uses GeoLite2 data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*

 ### 50-asn.conf